 But in 2019, a high definition multi-camera security system can cost as low as $1500.
 The price for professional installation can vary depending on system type and number of cameras, roughly $100 to $200 per camera for professional installation.
-So the number of cameras being installed will have a impact on the final price.
+So the number of cameras being installed will have an impact on the final price.

 Suffice to say, security camera systems are far more affordable than in years past.
-If you’re trying to figure out how to find room in the budget for a school security cameras, it’s possible to secure funding for these systems for your school.
+If you’re trying to figure out how to find room in the budget for school security cameras, it’s possible to secure funding for these systems for your school.

 3) Some systems may qualify for government grants